sr-murthy/continuedfractions/docs/sources/creating-continued-fractions.rst

 Creating Continued Fractions From Elements/Coefficients
 =======================================================

-Continued fractions can also be constructed from sequences of elements, using either the :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.from_elements` class method, :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.extend`, or :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.drop` methods.
+Continued fractions can also be constructed from sequences of elements, using either the :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.from_elements` class method, or the :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.extend` or :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.truncate` instance methods.
 Each is described below.

 .. _creating-continued-fractions.creation-from-complete-element-sequence: